Last Updated on

 Historic Centre of Vienna (2001)

 The palace and its gardens look like it was peeled off a fairy tale book.
 The Schonbrunn Palace was the former imperial residence in Vienna.
 This palace features Baroque architecture and is quite massive with over 1,400 rooms.
 Therefore, it is considered as an important architectural, historical and cultural landmark in Austria.
 Meanwhile, the palace garden is also an attraction of its own.
 The vast garden has been around for over 300 years!
-The garden’s look and design reflects the changing taste of the monarchs who resided in the palace.
+The garden’s look and design reflect the changing taste of the monarchs who resided in the palace.

 Semmering Railway (1998)